NethermindEth/docs/docs/fundamentals/configuration.md

   </TabItem>
   </Tabs>

-  Blobs support mode:

-  - `Disabled`: No support for blob transactions
-  - `InMemory`: Blob transactions stored only in memory
-  - `Storage`: Blob transactions stored in db
-  - `StorageWithReorgs`: Blob transactions stored in db with support for restoring reorganized blob transactions to blob pool
+  The blobs support mode.

   Allowed values:

-    - `Disabled`
-    - `InMemory`
-    - `Storage`
-    - `StorageWithReorgs`
+    - `Disabled`: Disables support for blob transactions.
+    - `InMemory`: Stores the blob transactions in memory only.
+    - `Storage`: Stores the blob transactions in the permanent storage.
+    - `StorageWithReorgs`: Stores the blob transactions in the permanent storage with support for restoring reorganized transactions to the blob pool.

   Defaults to `StorageWithReorgs`.